a collaborative systems design approach

 "Using reasoning"

-• It is: a moment of reasoning.
+• It is: a moment of reasoning – ‘the why or the motivation to take action’.

 • What you do is: reviewing and reflecting of whatever comes up, a team should ask: “why we do this for, to make/achieve what”, “what can we do with what we have now”.